shivam's lab

 5. Plan study #2 on purpose, not by default.

 Phase two isn't "scale up to ten studies."
 It's one more study, chosen to stress-test a dimension the pilot didn't.
 Different therapeutic area, different data source, different size.
-That's how we learn whether the system actually generalizes before we commit to it across the portfolio.
+That's how we learn whether the system generalizes before you commit to it across the portfolio.

-05 · the proof I've already built it
+05 · the proof I've done the work

 Not a deck.
 Not wireframes.
 A full-stack platform with a Postgres database, a FastAPI backend, a React frontend, seeded demo data, and a complete audit trail.
-Here's the rest of what's in it.
+It isn't for sale and isn't part of any engagement.
+It exists because I wanted to make sure the ideas I recommend hold up against a real end-to-end system.
+The screenshots on this page are from it.

 Custom KRIs per study with formulas, thresholds, and active status.